hirokazutei/PYX.WEZ/README.md

 I'll write something later.
 Promis.

 ## The guy who made it.

 Hey, that's me.
 Hi.
 How are you doing?
 I'm currently slogging though university life somewhere in Japan, doing a master's degree that will lead me no where.
+If you find any bugs, or have any suggestion for the program, shoot me a message.

 ## Special Thanks.

-This program isn't a big achievement like winning an Oscar or something, but I still feel strongly inclined to thank my amazing friends for generously providing me with guidance and just being cool individuals.
+This program isn't a big achievement like winning an Oscar or something, but I still feel strongly inclined to thank my amazing friends for generously providing me with guidance and for just being cool individuals.